angles-n-daemons/angles-n-daemons.github.io/content/posts/20230823-the-take-home-assignment.md

 9/2 - 1h
 9/2 - 1h setting up old chat project to take pictures 9/4 - 1h trying to setup old project
+9/11 - 20m write a little bit more about this

-# The take home exercise, what are its merits?
+# What motivates the technical take home test?

 The take home exercise is an interviewing practice that's existed for a while.
-It's been around for a while in the form of a case study, and I've seen it personally as a short* development exercise.
+It's been around for a while in the form of a case study, and I've seen it personally as an open ended development exercise.
 If completed well, it provides a great deal of insight into how the candidate works.
 Like any practice though, it isn't without its drawbacks.
-Aside from the issues companies face like cheating[1], take home interviews can artificially limit the prospective talent pool, in addition to self-select for somewhat dishonest candidates.
+Aside from the issues companies face like cheating[1], take home interviews can artificially limit the prospective talent pool, in addition to self-select for dishonest candidates.

 This treatise includes the story of two separate software engineers, both who are given a challenge project to complete as a part of their interview.
 Both challenge projects specify a 2 hour limit, and both engineers eventually receive offers.
 The only difference is in how they approach the project.
 Hopefully in reading their stories you can see or strengthen a perspective I have on take home interview assignments.